Thumbnail image

 “Search for Keywords…” signals a basic database search, not an AI Search

-"Popular Right Now" poses an institutional risk if trending queries surface inappropriate or misleading content
+“Popular Right Now” poses a risk if trending queries surface inappropriate or misleading content.

 Guided Discovery